kexinchu/work-life-balance/Speak/Speaking-Part I 雅思哥.md

 ## public transportation
 ### What kind of transportation do you usually take?
-It's the subway!
-I would say that I often take the subway more than any other kind of public transportation.
+It must be the subway!
+I take the subway more than any other kind of public transportations.
 Because my apartment is nearby a subway station, I take the subway to the office every workday.
 ### when do you usually take public transportation, in your everyday life or when you are travelling?
 I prefer to use public transport for both daily life and travel.
 Because both the high-speed rail and the subway are very convenient and fast, and the price is also not expensive.
 ### do most people prefer public transportation in your country?